rickstaa/livepeer-setup/monitoring/README.md

    docker compose up -d
    ```

 3. **Re-create the library panels:** Unfortunately, Grafana does [not yet support provisioning of library panels](https://github.com/grafana/grafana/issues/46247).
-This means that you have to manually re-create and re-link the library panels found in the `livepeer_payements_overview.json` and `psu_overview.json` dashboards.
+This means you must manually re-create and re-link the library panels in the `livepeer_payements_overview.json` and `psu_overview.json` dashboards.
 This is a one-time task.

-4. **Setup alerting**: The dashboards are equipped with various alerts.
-To ensure you receive these alerts on your preferred channel, it's essential to configure your [Grafana notification policies and contact points](https://grafana.com/docs/grafana/latest/alerting/).
+4. **Setup alerting**: The dashboards have various alerts.
+It's essential to configure your [Grafana notification policies and contact points](https://grafana.com/docs/grafana/latest/alerting/) to ensure you receive these alerts on your preferred channel.

 > [!IMPORTANT]\
 > If you're using the [ufw](https://help.ubuntu.com/community/UFW) firewall, set it to welcome incoming connections from the `livepeer` Docker subnet to localhost on the specific exporter ports.
 For instance, use this command: